openshift/training/docs/07-extensions.md

 ### Update Channel

-Each Operator publisher can create channels for their software, to give adminsitrators more control over the versions that are installed.
+Each Operator publisher can create channels for their software, to give administrators more control over the versions that are installed.
 In this case, Couchbase only has a "preview" channel.

 ### Update Approval Strategy